Academic IELTS Writing task 1 Sample 45 - CO2 emissions for different forms of transport in the European Union

 » You should write at least 150 words.

-The given graphs provide information on the amount of Carbon dioxide emission per person from different vehicles in the European Union and also show the expenditures on different modes of transportations.
-As is observed from the given illustration, the highest amount of CO2 per person is emitted by the Air transports and the European Union spends the highest percentage of funds for the road transportation system.
+The graphs outline the amount of Carbon dioxide emission per passenger from different vehicles in the European Union and the EU expenditures on different modes of transportation.
+Overall, the highest amount of CO2 per person is emitted by the Air transports and the European Union spends the highest percentage of funds for the road transportation system.

 ( This model answer can be followed as an example of a very good answer.
 However, please note that this is just one example out of many possible approaches.)

-The given bar graph presents comparison data on the amount of CO2 emission per passenger kilometre travel in different modes of vehicles while the pie chart shows the ratio of the European Union’s spending on these forms of transportation.
-As is clear from the given illustration, Carbon dioxide emission per passenger in an air travel is singnifcantly higher than any other mode of transportation and more t han helf of the european Union’s spending goes on the road system.
+The bar graph presents comparative data on the amount of CO2 eruption per passenger kilometre travel in different modes of vehicles while the pie chart shows the ratio of the European Union’s spending on these forms of transportation.
+As is clear from the given illustration, Carbon dioxide discharge per passenger in the air travel is significantly higher than any other mode of transportation and more than half of the European Union’s spending goes on the road transport system.

-According to the given bar graph, more than 350 grams of CO2 emission happends in the case of a passenger travel one km in an aeroplane.
-This Carbon dioxide emission is quite higher than any other form of tranportation.
-The second highest CO2 release is caused by the private cars which is responsible for discharging about 130 gm of CO2 per passenger km.
-Buses, maritimes and rails are responsible for the release of around 50 grams of CO2 per passenger hour.
-Finally, coaches are the most eco-friendly transportations as they emit less than 50 grams of Carbon dioxide per paseenger km.
+According to the given bar graph, more than 350 grams of CO2 ejection happens when a passenger travels one km in an aeroplane.
+This Carbon dioxide emission is quite higher than any other form of transportation.
+The second highest CO2 release is caused by private cars which are responsible for discharging about 130 gm of CO2 per passenger km.
+Buses, maritime and rails are responsible for the release of around 50 grams of CO2 per passenger.
+Finally, coaches are the most eco-friendly transportations as they emit less than 50 grams of Carbon dioxide per passenger kilometre.

-On the other hand, the pie chart depicts the fund being spent on different modes of tranportation types and it is obvious that more than half of their spending goes on roads.
+On the other hand, the pie chart depicts the fund being spent on different modes of transportation types and it is obvious that more than half of their spending goes on roads.
 Railways get the second highest funding which is 31%.
-Ublic transporation funding amounts 10% while all other transportations’ cost amounts less than the remaining 10%.
+Public transportation funding amounts 10% while all other transportations’ EU budget amounts less than 10% costs.